What Is The Evolution Of Rock?

 2. All research done for this data was the personal, unbiased, listening research of one student done over the course of little over a semester.
 As such, keep in mind that this is in no way the end-all-be-all of genre definitions.

-3. YouTube video examples were chosen at my own digression, based off what songs I thought would portray the genre well.
+3. YouTube video examples were chosen at my own discretion, based off what songs I thought would portray the genre well.
 However, there were always numerous options and I had to choose only two, so the video selection, while accurate, often reflects my own musical preferences to a degree.

 4. All determined traits are averages of my own personal listening research.